daniela-angulo/daniela-angulo.github.io/index.md

 ---
 layout: default
 ---
-**What is this about?** This is a website to share my projects and thoughts related to teaching and ...
+**What is this about?** This is a website to share my projects and thoughts related to physics and education.
+Maybe even cycling.

 # What do I do?
 Who am I?

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+I'm Daniela and I'm from Colombia.
+I do a PhD in experimental quantum optics and I guess I say this first because the PhD is what takes most of my time.

+I also work as a high school teacher for grade 12.
+I teach physics to a small group of amazing kids.

+I love sports and music.
+Cycling, swimming, running.
+Playing the guitar and singing.

 # Research topics explained
+As a I said, I devote a lot of my time to studying quantum optics.
+I'll use this section to tell you about some research topics that interest me or my own research.

+In our research group, we have to present a paper of our choice every three months or so to the rest of the group (journal club).
+I work with atoms and photons but photons are my biggest love so I usually take those presentations as an opportunity to talk about photonics research.

+I must say that I used to have a lot of difficulties with these presentations for the first two years of my PhD.
+I wasn't able to grasp the big ideas of the subjects and didn't exactly know what questions to ask to clarify the things I didn't understand.
+But now I've got much better at it and my prof even congratulated me for asking

 ### How much time do photons spend in the excited state?

 ### Creating multimode non-Gaussian states

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.

 # Teaching